Swizec/nightowls/manuscript/dothey.md

 ## Statistics

+[this needs to be expanded and pulled into a full blown section]

 I created a small script that crawled Github search pages for about a week and collected a list of just over 500,000 Github repositories.
 Another small script then spent roughly fifteen hours going through this list and fetching each repository's punchcard.

 As you might imagine, a punchcard tells us what time of day commits were made to a specific repository.